 What should I expect from my first Far Infrared Sauna Therapy session

 We will set the sauna up for you and explain how it works on your first visit.
 Please check in at the front desk, use the restroom, or fill your water bottle up before entering the sauna.
 The customer service representative will always set the sauna up with a towel on the bench and a towel on the floor.
 The first thing you will notice is that the sauna is warm, but comfortable.
 It is easy to breathe.
 After about 10-15 minutes, you will notice the sweat should be dripping off your arms and legs.
 Your heart rate will increase as well.
 If at any point the sauna is getting too warm for your taste, please open the door and let the fresh air into the sauna.
 After the 30-minute session is over, your sauna will turn off.
 Please leave the sauna door closed, the dirty towels in the sauna, and the door to the sauna room open so we can come and clean.
-There is a walk down the public hallway to the locker rooms, so if you plan on showering after the sauna session, please bring a robe or sarong to cover yourself.
+There is a walk down the public hallway to the rest rooms.

 What should I bring or how should I prepare for my first Sauna Therapy Session?

-It is recommended to make an appointment for the sauna, but we do take walk-ins if we have availability.
+It is recommended to make an appointment online for the sauna.
 Please properly hydrate 24-48 hours in advance.
 You will want to eat a light snack 1-2 hours prior to your Sauna Therapy session.
 Arrive about 5-10 minutes before your scheduled appointment time.
-Bring a water bottle, towel, and perhaps your items for a shower after (toiletries, towel, change of clothes).
+Bring a water bottle, towel, and wear loose fitting clothing.
 Most people wear a swimsuit, yoga attire, or nothing at all while in the sauna.
 Some people bring in a book or magazine (however, the heat may affect the binding) while others meditate or stretch while in the sauna.

 What should I wear for my Sauna Therapy Session?